-Acknowledgements.
-The authors gratefully acknowledge all assistance in the planning, facilitating and executing of fieldwork by Pim Willemsen, Erik Horstman, Matthieu De Schipper, Lodewijk De Vet, Pieter Van der Gaag and Sander De Vree.
-We would also like to thank the Department of Hydraulic Engineering of Delft University of Technology; the staff of the Ministry of Public Works (MPW); Guyana Mangrove Restoration and Management Department of the National Agricultural Research & Extension Institute (NAREI), Guyana; and the Maritime Administration (MARAD), without whom this fieldwork would not have been possible.
-All instrumentation used for the collection of the datasets was provided jointly by IHE Delft Institute for Water Education (IHE Delft), Delft University of Technology (TU Delft) and MARAD.
-Logistics and manpower during the fieldwork were coordinated with MPW, NAREI and MARAD.
+The authors gratefully acknowledge all assistance in planning, facilitating and executing fieldwork by P. Willemsen, E. Horstman, B. Van Prooijen, M. De Schipper, L. De Vet, P. Van der Gaag and S. De Vree.
+We would also like to thank the Hydraulic Department of Delft University of Technology, the staff of the Ministry of Public Works (MPW), Guyana Mangrove Restoration and Management Department of the National Agricultural Research & Extension Institute (NAREI), Guyana and the Maritime Administration (MARAD), without whom this fieldwork would not have been possible.
+All instrumentation used for the collection of the datasets were provided jointly by IHE Delft Institute for Water Education (IHE Delft), Delft University of Technology (TU Delft) and MARAD.
+The various logistics and manpower during the field work were coordinated with MPW, NAREI and MARAD.

-The fieldwork presented in this paper was conducted under the research permit "Mangrove-Mudflat Coastlines Impacted by Sea Level Rise (SLR)- Hydrodynamics and Sediment Dynamics, Chateau Margot Mangroves, Guyana".
-It was funded jointly by the project Mangrove Research of NAREI (no. 2019-01) and a PhD project (no. 107440; IHE Delft, Deltares and the Lamminga Fund Foundation).
+The fieldwork presented in this paper was conducted under the research permit "Mangrove- Mudflat Coastlines Impacted by Sea Level Rise (SLR)- Hydrodynamics and Sediment Dynamics, Chateau Margot Mangroves, Guyana'.
+It was funded jointly by the Mangrove Research of NAREI (Project #:2019-01) and the PhD Project, 107440 (IHE Delft - Deltares).